zig-gamedev/zig-gamedev/samples/procedural_mesh_wgpu/README.md

 ## procedural mesh wgpu

-* This WebGPU sample application shows how to efficiently draw several different meshes
+* This WebGPU sample shows how to efficiently draw several procedurally generated meshes
 * All vertices and indices are stored in one large vertex/index buffer
 * Two bind groups are used - frame bind group and draw bind group
-* All meshes are procedurally generated
 * Simple physically-based shading is used
+* Single-pass wireframe rendering (hacky)

 Main drawing loop is optimized and changes just one dynamic offset before each draw call: